Yarrabilba: History

 St Clare's Catholic Primary School opened in 2017.

 Yarrabilba State School opened on 1 January 2018.

 Yarrabilba State Secondary College opened on 1 January 2020.

 San Damiano College opened in 2021, initially offering Year 7 schooling.

+On 18 July 2025, following a period of public consultation, it was decided to incorporate the neighbouring locality of Kairabah into Yarrabilba in order to have a single locality name for the whole of Yarrabilba Priority Development Area.